 Images of the Day.
 Borzage Idealism Written by Daniel Kasman Published on 24 April 2010 From Frank Borzage's Street Angel (1928); featuring Janet Gaynor; cinematography by Ernest Palmer.
 Responses 3 responses to this post.
 Join the discussion Robert Regan over 3 years ago One of the most important and happiest results of modern film research and restoration has been the availability of Frank Borzage’s incomparable quartet of masterpieces from the late twenties.
 Street Angel, Lucky Star, and The River added to Seventh Heaven confirm his position as one of the greatest directors.
 Most notably, The River emerges as one of the most powerful films ever.
 Even, or perhaps especially, in its truncated form (the beginning and the end are missing, leaving out melodramatic plot machinations), it presents an unprecedentedly intense story of a man and a woman who meet, spar, and come together.
 It’s as if we had a Hitchcock movie without the MacGuffin and only Grant and Bergman or Stewart and Kelly.
 Here it’s Charles Farrell and Mary Duncan, both at their very best.
 Then, Borzage always brought out the best in actors: Margaret Sullavan, Janet Gaynor, Kay Francis, and even Helen Hayes surpassed themselves with him.
-Daniel Kasman about 3 years ago Thanks for that rregan, Borzage is terrific indeed.
+Daniel Kasman over 3 years ago Thanks for that rregan, Borzage is terrific indeed.
 We’re big fans here and will be posting more images and words on him in the future!
 Robert Regan over 3 years ago Thank you for the post, Mr. Kasman.
 Looking forward to more.
 Robert Your opinion Please login to add a new comment.